lucasthevenet/pixly/README.md

 # Pixly

-A modern, functional image processing library for JavaScript and TypeScript that provides a clean, composable API for image transformations.
+A modern, composable image processing library for JavaScript and TypeScript that provides a type-safe builder API for image transformations.

 ## Installation